cytidd/notes/notecards.md

 "Meeting the requirements is easier than doing the job right."|Garrett Hardin|
 When a topic is taboo, or considered "settled" and viewed off-limits, it affords someone with questions no alternatives but to seek out those who will talk about it - and those who will speak about it usually hold the minority view.||
 The "everything is connected to everything else" is nose/wedge/slope in disguise - ecolate in fashion but not numerate.
 Invalid when taken to extremes.||
-Our actions indicate we are willing to take risks, and thereboy invalidate the nose/wedge/slope laws or ideas.||
+Our actions indicate we are willing to take risks, and thereby invalidate the nose/wedge/slope laws or ideas.||
 "We can never do merely one thing."|Garrett Hardin|
 What parts of a problem are causes, which are symptoms, which are related, which are unrelated, which are roots, which are blockers, which are systemic, which are patterns.||
 Post-mortems: If I had time to properly analyze results and find ways to get better, I would actually BE better.||